 The district consistently and vigorously addresses bullying so that there is no disruption to learning.
 Bullying is deliberate behavior using words or actions, intended to cause fear, intimidation or harm.

 The School District of Stockbridge provides a safe, secure and respectful environment for students within the school building and buses, on the school grounds, and at school-sponsored activities.
 Bullying has a harmful impact on victims and bystanders, as well may be repeated behavior and involves an imbalance of power.
 The behavior may be motivated by an actual or perceived distinguishing characteristic, such as, but not limited to: age; national origin; race; ethnicity; religion; gender; gender identity; sexual orientation; physical attributes; physical or mental ability or disability; and social, economic or family status.
-Bullying can be: Physical (e.g. assault, hitting or punching, gestures, social exclusion and sending insulting messages or pictures by cell phone or using the internet - also known as cyber bullying)
+Bullying can be: Physical (e.g. assault, hitting or punching, kicking, theft, threatening behavior) Verbal (e.g. threatening or intimidating language, teasing or name-calling) Indirect (e.g. spreading cruel rumors, intimidation through gestures, social exclusion and sending insulting messages or pictures by cell phone or using the internet - also known as cyber bullying)